 - 1. He will be obsessed with himself.
-He will do "as he pleases."
+He will do "according to his will."
 He will "exalt himself."
-He will "magnify himself" to the point that in his presumption, he will claim to be above every god, thus asserting himself to be God.
+He will "magnify himself" to the point that in his presumption, he will claim to be god.
 By the way, Genesis 3:5 reveals that this is at the root of all human sin.
 We sin because we want to call the shots, to be "god" in life.
-The difference between us and this ruler is that he will have the power to work out his egotistic pretensions.3 - 2.
+The difference between us and this ruler is that he will have the power to better work out his egotistic pretensions (Baldwin, 197). - 2.
 He will blaspheme God.
 He will promote an anti-God campaign.
 In fact, he will speak "against the God of gods."

 Will Rogers once remarked that there are two eras in American history--"the passing of the buffalo and the passing of the buck."
-Someone else has said, "To err is human; to blame it on the divine is even more human."4 This coming ruler will not only blame it on the divine; he will blaspheme the divine!
+Someone else has said, "To err is human; to blame it on the divine is even more human." (as told by K. Hughes, 44) This coming ruler will not only blame it on the divine; he will blaspheme the divine!